Moniaar/monty/README.md

 Be aware..this is just a draft.
 I will make it better after taking a nap

+## What is Monty language if you don't know come to see the secret here ##
-Monty is a scripting language. what we are supposed to do is create an intepreter for that language.
+Monty is a scripting language, **more on this

+what we are supposed to create an intepreter for that language.

 mostly scripts of monty have a .m extension.

-for exampe let us say there is a script file called new.m
+for example let us say there is a script file called new.m

 Then that file will haev a list of commands in it line by line .